 Diminish the artificial distinctions between general educators and special educators in this comprehensive program that will allow you to earn a dual master’s degree in Literacy and Special Education.

-This unique program allows you to be certified in two areas — literacy and special education — in less time than it would take to pursue the certifications individually.
+This education master’s program allows you to be certified in two areas — literacy and special education — in less time than it would take to pursue the certifications individually.
 You’ll be more marketable and more prepared to teach every type of student in your classroom, from at-risk students struggling with reading and writing to students with behavioral issues and barriers to learning.
 As a support system to general education teachers, you’ll also be valuable.

 This program, part of the Esteves School of Education, is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).